 Founder & Lead Physiotherapist

-Tony has been an outpatient orthopedic physiotherapist since 2001.
+Tony has been an outpatient orthopedic physiotherapist since 2001, with additional interest in temporomandibular joint disorders.
 He assumed management of the clinic in 2006 and has focussed on establishing a clinic that works together with the community it services.
-Tony received his physiotherapy degree from the University of Toronto and has additional degrees in Microbiology and Human Biology.
+Tony received his physiotherapy degree from the University of Toronto and has additional degrees from there in Microbiology and Human Biology.
 He believes in honest, effective and professional treatment of patients, and has a solid reputation in the local medical community for consistently providing quality service.
-He has proudly treated Markham residents from all walks of life and all age ranges, including military veterans, healthcare professionals, artists and professional level athletes.
+He proudly treats Markham residents from all walks of life and age ranges, including veterans, children, healthcare professionals, artists and athletes.

 Shelly Ma, MSc, BScPT, BEng